SolarWinds (NYSE:SWI) Releases Q1 2024 Earnings Guidance

 SolarWinds (NYSE:SWI – Get Free Report) updated its first quarter 2024 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of 0.200-0.220 for the period, compared to the consensus estimate of 0.220.
 The company issued revenue guidance of $187.0 million-$192.0 million, compared to the consensus revenue estimate of $191.8 million.
 SolarWinds also updated its FY 2024 guidance to 0.950-1.000 EPS.

-A number of hedge funds have recently bought and sold shares of the company.
-Vanguard Group Inc. increased its stake in SolarWinds by 9.1% in the 3rd quarter.
-Vanguard Group Inc. now owns 4,494,887 shares of the software maker’s stock worth $34,835,000 after purchasing an additional 375,068 shares during the period.
-BlackRock Inc. increased its stake in SolarWinds by 8.0% in the 2nd quarter.
-BlackRock Inc. now owns 4,319,145 shares of the software maker’s stock worth $44,314,000 after purchasing an additional 320,421 shares during the period.
-Dimensional Fund Advisors LP increased its stake in SolarWinds by 9.7% in the 1st quarter.
-Dimensional Fund Advisors LP now owns 3,478,619 shares of the software maker’s stock worth $29,915,000 after purchasing an additional 306,694 shares during the period.
-Legal & General Group Plc increased its stake in SolarWinds by 23.0% in the 4th quarter.
-Legal & General Group Plc now owns 2,519,163 shares of the software maker’s stock worth $23,257,000 after purchasing an additional 470,462 shares during the period.
-Finally, Lazard Asset Management LLC increased its stake in SolarWinds by 16.9% in the 2nd quarter.
-Lazard Asset Management LLC now owns 1,341,178 shares of the software maker’s stock worth $13,760,000 after purchasing an additional 194,190 shares during the period.
-Institutional investors own 95.18% of the company’s stock.
+A number of institutional investors and hedge funds have recently made changes to their positions in SWI.
+Bank of New York Mellon Corp raised its position in shares of SolarWinds by 11.3% in the first quarter.
+Bank of New York Mellon Corp now owns 287,116 shares of the software maker’s stock worth $3,821,000 after buying an additional 29,063 shares in the last quarter.
+US Bancorp DE increased its stake in SolarWinds by 3,591.5% in the first quarter.
+US Bancorp DE now owns 4,762 shares of the software maker’s stock valued at $64,000 after acquiring an additional 4,633 shares during the last quarter.
+Bank of Montreal Can bought a new position in SolarWinds in the first quarter valued at $1,682,000.
+BlackRock Inc. increased its stake in SolarWinds by 31.0% in the first quarter.
+BlackRock Inc. now owns 2,243,244 shares of the software maker’s stock valued at $29,857,000 after acquiring an additional 531,131 shares during the last quarter.
+Finally, Dimensional Fund Advisors LP increased its stake in SolarWinds by 113.1% in the first quarter.
+Dimensional Fund Advisors LP now owns 1,088,937 shares of the software maker’s stock valued at $14,494,000 after acquiring an additional 577,938 shares during the last quarter.
+Hedge funds and other institutional investors own 95.18% of the company’s stock.

 SolarWinds Company Profile